p4bl0-26/gradegravity-lnmiit/README.md

 ## What is this?

 GradeGravity is a free, fast, no-login SGPA calculator built specifically for **The LNM Institute of Information Technology, Jaipur** — covering the **Y23 curriculum** for all branches.

-The old calculator that circulated in college ([graderx.vercel.app](https://graderx.vercel.app/#calculator)) only worked for Semester 1 and required manual input for everything else.
-GradeGravity fixes that — every branch, every semester, fully auto-populated.

 ---
 ## Branches Supported

 | Branch | Status |